ibm-cloud-docs/solution-tutorials/mean-stack.md

    ```
    {: codeblock}

-4.Once you have verified the service status changed to "create succeeded", you may proceed to create a service key.
+4. Once you have verified the service status changed to "create succeeded", you may proceed to create a service key.

    ```sh
    ibmcloud resource service-key-create mean-starter-mongodb-key --instance-name mean-starter-mongodb